OpenRakis/Spice86/README.md

 ```

-### Ghidra code generation scripts
+### Ghidra plugin

 This uses Ghidra and Java 17.

-This is a collection of scripts to be used within Ghidra in order to generate C# code for Spice86 overrides.

-Scripts in the ghidraCodeGenerator directory that are not mentionned below are only experiments.

 Before using it, define an environnement variable named SPICE86_DUMPS_FOLDER pointing to a folder where the Spice86 dumps are located.
-They are generated on close if the -d CLI option is used.
+They are generated on exit.

-General procedure to use them, in order:
+General procedure, in order:

 1.Ghidra's own script 'ImportSymbolScript.py' (input used is "spice86dumpGhidraSymbols.txt")

 2.Ghidra's Auto-Analyze (only enable 'Dissasemble Entry Points')

-3.Spice86ReferenceGenerator.java

-4.Spice86TentativeFunctionRenamer.java (renames fun_ into not_observerd_cs_ip)

-5.Spice86FunctionsSanitizer.java (may be used several times in a row.)

-6.Spice86OrphanedInstructionsScanner.java (this gives you the ranges where instructions are not attached to functions in the console output.
-You must attach them manually to functions)

-7.CodeGenerator.java (ghidrascriptout.txt will be its log file)
+3.Now, you can use the plugin.

 Remember: if Ghidra displays SUBROUTINES, use the 'f' key to convert them into functions.
 The code generator only works with functions.